BrianFarnhill/ScalingWebApps/guides/3-elasticache.md

         });
     });

 We are using a SQL connection pool here, which is why you will see 15 connection per server when you look at the CloudWatch metrics.
 A connection is acquired from the pool and then the query is issued.
-In This example we are also adding headers to the response that tell clients to not cache this data - in practice you could use these to configure how CloudFront would treat your response, they are just configured like this here to demonstrate how additional requests hitting the server are handled.
+In this example we are also adding headers to the response that tell clients to not cache this data - in practice you could use these to configure how CloudFront would treat your response, they are just configured like this here to demonstrate how additional requests hitting the server are handled.

 Now we need to add code to this that will leverage Redis.